 Hello, blogosphere!
 My name is Shea, I work at the UC Davis School of Medicine, and my gender pronouns are she/her/hers.

-If you’re new to LGBTQ+ terminology, you might wonder why we ask you for your gender pronouns during conference registration, and why we will place those pronouns on your conference name tag.
-And if I introduced myself to you in the manner above, you might think: well, duh, Shea.
-You look like a woman and you seem to identify as a woman.
-Of course “she” is your gender pronoun.
-Why would you need to specify?
+If I introduced myself to you at one of our events in the manner above, you might think: well, duh, Shea.
+You look like a woman and you seem to identify as a woman so of course “she” is your gender pronoun.
+But why ask when it’s so obvious?

-As such, I am generally perceived as a woman without question, and I am very rarely “misgendered.”
-However, those who identify outside the “male/female” binary are often met with confusion, fear, misunderstanding, and hatred.
-This constant misgendering has been shown to correlate with negative health outcomes.
-Misgendering also leads to harassment, assault, and other kinds of violence: 2016 was the deadliest year on record for trans Americans.
-By misgendering someone, especially in a public venue, you may be putting them in harm’s way – even if it wasn’t your intention.
+Misgendering is shown to correlate with negative health outcomes and can lead to harassment, assault, and other kinds of violence.
+Last year was the deadliest year on record for trans Americans and by misgendering, especially in a public venue, a person might be put in harm’s way – even if it wasn’t your intention.

 Here are some more resources on gender pronouns:

 - Gender Pronouns – Medical Queeries, a short video series created by medical students at the University of Western Ontario

 - Providing Transgender-Inclusive Healthcare Services [PDF] – Planned Parenthood of the Southern Finger Lakes

 - What the Heck is a “PGP”?
 [PDF] – Gay Straight Alliance for Safe Schools

 - Trans Student Educational Resources – an awesome resource to learn about the spectrum of gender and trans needs.
 Check out their Gender Unicorn!